openSUSE-Rust/obs-service-cargo/README.md

 %build
 export CARGO_HOME=$PWD/.cargo
+pushd rust/pv
 %{cargo_build}
+popd
+pushd rust/pvsecret
+%{cargo_build}
+popd

 %install
 export CARGO_HOME=$PWD/.cargo
+pushd rust/pv
 %{cargo_install}
+popd
+pushd rust/pvsecret
+%{cargo_install}
+popd

 %check
 export CARGO_HOME=$PWD/.cargo
+pushd rust/pv
 %{cargo_test}
+popd
+pushd rust/pvsecret
+%{cargo_test}
+popd

 ```

 This attempt started in this repository <https://github.com/openSUSE-Rust/obs-service-cargo-vendor-home-registry> but now,
-it's been merged to avoid maintenance burden.
+it's been merged here to avoid maintenance burden.
 As the old repository will retire, it still remains there for those that
 are curious about how we go from there to here.

+> [!IMPORTANT]
+> Overall, both methods are not perfect.
+But with the right combination of `--custom-root` and `--no-root-manifest`,
+> it gets easier if you're able to find that combination.
+> You can see more in the [./cargo/tests/behaviour.rs](./cargo/tests//behaviour.rs) for
+> such combinations.

 Filtering is not supported in this method.
 See more in the [./cargo_vendor.service](./cargo_vendor.service) file or the
 [Parameters](#parameters) section below.